INFP Personality: Traits, Relationships, Career Matches

 INFPs are often highly open to experience.

 As a group, INFPs stand out in their unusually high openness to experience.
 High Openness to Experience is related to strong need and preference for novelty across all types of experiences.

 Like many INFPs, highly open people tend to have diverse tastes in food, music, art, and literature, are intellectually curious, and often embrace unconventional habits, ideas, or beliefs.

 INFPs are lower on Conscientiousness

-The relatively low conscientiousness of INFPs’ means that they more easily accept chaos and irregularity, and may actively avoid what they perceive as being too organized or systematic.
+The relatively low conscientiousness of INFPs’ means that they more readily accept chaos and irregularity, and may actively avoid what they perceive as being too organized or systematic.

 INFPs are less likely to be highly focused and dedicated to a single long-term goal.
 Instead, they tend to act more impulsively, happily bounce between smaller, short-term projects and goals.

-Lastly, INFPs will feel less obligation to closely follow widely-accepted social norms, rules, and regulations in several areas of life, and may opt for an unconventional or even rebellious approach.
+Lastly, INFPs will feel less obligated to carefully follow widely accepted social norms, rules, and regulations in several areas of life.
+They may opt for an unconventional or even rebellious approach.

 INFPs are usually lower on Extraversion